Welcome from the

 Head of School

-Dr. Gerald L. Boarman joined Bullis as its head of school in July 2010.
-He has spearheaded the expansion of the academic program through initiatives including four signature programs (in Entrepreneurship, STEM, Humanities and Global Studies, and Visual and Performing Arts), the adoption of a rotating class schedule in Upper and Middle School, the development of Accelerated Reader in the Lower School, and Project-Based Learning.
-Enrollment has also grown by more than 20% since Dr. Boarman arrived.
+Dr. Boarman developed four signature programs (in Entrepreneurship, STEM, Humanities and Global Studies, and Visual and Performing Arts), that span Lower, Middle, and Upper School.
+He led the adoption of a rotating class schedule in Upper and Middle School, the development of Accelerated Reading in the Lower School, and Project-Based Learning across all divisions.
+Dr. Boarman has announced that he will leave Bullis School at the completion of his current contract at the end of the 2019-20 academic year.

-Dr. Boarman established his career in education in Prince George’s County, Maryland, as a teacher and administrator.
+Prior to Bullis, Dr. Boarman served more than 35 years in education, both as a teacher and administrator.
+Dr. Boarman was the Chancellor of the North Carolina School of Science and Mathematics, the nation’s first public, residential high school with a specialized curriculum in science and math.
+During his ten years at NCSSM, he was instrumental in growing the school’s academic program, physical campus, and enrollment.
+Dr. Boarman developed the school’s successful online program.
+Dr. Boarman established his career in education in Prince George’s County, Maryland as a teacher and administrator.
 During his tenure as principal for the National Blue Ribbon Award-winning Eleanor Roosevelt High School and chief for the Eleanor Roosevelt Community of Schools in Greenbelt, Dr. Boarman received numerous awards including the Milken National Educator Award, Maryland Principal of the Year, and Distinguished Educational Leadership Award from The Washington Post.
+Dr. Boarman serves on the Editorial Board of DiversityIS, the diversity and inclusion publication for Independent Schools because he strongly believes in the diversity and inclusion mission.